-You’ve never even attempted to budget, your savings account is completely empty, and your credit score is crap after going over your overdraft too often.
+You’ve never even attempted to budget, your savings account is completely empty, and your credit score is crap after going over your overdraft by accident.
+You should have more than enough money to get by, but somehow you always end up overspending.

-If you’re totally hopeless with money, here’s how you can (try to) keep yourself in check.
+If you think you’re bad with money, here’s how you can (try to) keep yourself in check.

 Save yourself from yourself